gkthemac/QTeletextMaker/README.md

 - Configurable zoom.
 - View teletext pages in 4:3, 16:9 pillar-box and 16:9 stretch aspect ratios.

-Although designed on and developed for Linux, the Qt 5 libraries are cross platform so hopefully it should be compilable on Windows.
-And maybe MacOS as well.
+Although designed on and developed for Linux, the Qt 5 libraries are cross platform so a Windows executable can be built.
+A Windows executable can be found within the "Releases" link, compiled on a Linux host using [MXE](https://github.com/mxe/mxe) based on [these instructions](https://blog.8bitbuddhism.com/2018/08/22/cross-compiling-windows-applications-with-mxe/).
+After MXE is installed `make qtbase` will be enough to build QTeletextMaker.

 ## Building
 ### Linux